revelc/formatter-m2e-configurator/README.md

 To use this since we are not well versed on how to get the site zip into github currently, please use these instructions:

-- download https://repo1.maven.org/maven2/net/revelc/code/formatter/net.revelc.code.formatter.site/2.6.4/net.revelc.code.formatter.site-2.6.4.zip from maven central.
+- Download https://repo1.maven.org/maven2/net/revelc/code/formatter/net.revelc.code.formatter.site/2.6.4/net.revelc.code.formatter.site-2.6.4.zip from maven central.
+- In Eclipse, got to Help/Install New Software...
-- Then in eclipse, use Add Repository in available software using archive option and adding the zip file.
+- Add Repository in available software using archive option and adding the zip file.
-- Accept any prompts during the process to successfully install it into Eclipse
+- Select m2e connector for formatter-maven-plugin 2.6.4
+- Accept trust for artifacts as this is unsigned currently.
+This applies to the osgi bundle and the feature.
+- Restart Eclipse when prompted

 M2e related items
 - [related1] M2e Extension Development